 The view from the air was taken from First City Helicopters, which offers visitors a bird's-eye view of St. Augustine.

-Most people traveling by air on the way to St. Augustine land in Jacksonville.
+Those not from the New York or Northern New England regions who travel by air on the way to St. Augustine land in Jacksonville.
 The quickest route is 56 miles from the Jacksonville International Airport and takes about an hour to get to the Plaza de la Constitución, while taking the scenic route south on A1A would take at least an extra 45 minutes.
 Daytona is also about 56 miles from the plaza, with travel time ranging from 1 hour to 1.5 hours depending on whether you drive up the highway or meander up Route A1A along the Atlantic Ocean.
-(This is a lovely drive that includes driving the length of St. Augustine’s Anastasia Island.)
+(This is a lovely drive that includes driving the length of St. Augustine's Anastasia Island.)
 Finally, the straightest shot from Orlando is 124 miles and takes about 2 hours.

 To get from any of these airports to our fair city requires a wheeled road vehicle, such as taxi, ride-sharing, phone-a-friend, rental car, or car service.
 (To learn more about some of those options, check out our Transportation Directory.)
 If you rent a car, see that parking article.
 If you're ready to learn how to get around in St. Augustine without driving as much — or at all — jump here.
 Of course, if you find this fascinating and enlightening, please do keep reading about how folks travel to St. Augustine.
 One of them may surprise you.